 Wild Earth will make a permanent home on this land, allowing stability for deepened programming, community development and integration, and generational continuity for years to come.

-We see this new land as a “commons,” a resource for all, that will benefit, inspire, and bring a deeper sense of “home” to our entire Wild Earth community.
+Wild Earth has never and will never be owned by anyone.
+Our board of directors, leadership team and all of our instructing staff and volunteers have always seen ourselves as serving you – the youth and adults of the Hudson Valley.
+This is our Wild Earth.
+We see this new land as a commons, a resource for all, that will benefit, inspire, and bring a deeper sense of home to our entire Wild Earth community.

 In 2004, David co-founded and, today, is the Executive Director of Wild Earth, where he seeks to help regenerate healthy community culture and create opportunities for people to connect with themselves, each other and the Earth.
 Prior to founding Wild Earth, David worked as a wealth advisor on Wall Street for twelve years before realizing a life dream – fully sharing in the care and parenting of his three children, and creating a small family farm.
 Today, the Brownsteins raise dairy cows, goats, chickens, bees and vegetables in season.
 David also maintains an active counseling practice called Root Connections, where he focuses on helping individuals, couples, groups and business leaders identify and manifest their unique vision.
 More about David's work.